-Mr. da Costa has a wide breadth of experience in post-operative medical negligence cases and is able to discern when healthcare providers fall short in their medical duty of care during the post-operative period.
+Mr. da Costa has a wide breadth of experience in post-operative medical negligence cases and can discern when healthcare providers fall short in their medical duty of care during the post-operative period.
 You owe it to yourself to consult with a highly skilled and experienced attorney to understand whether you can obtain financial compensation for injuries that result from negligent post-operative care.

 The Dangers of Post-Operative Negligence

 Medical negligence during the post-operative period after surgery can pose many dangers to your health and well-being.
 Two of the most severe and immediate threats are infection and blood clots, which are further discussed below.
 Another physically and emotionally taxing risk is a prolonged recovery, which can severely impede your path to full recovery and your ability to resume normal activity.

 - Infection: Surgery always entails some level of risk, and unfortunately, infection is the most common result of post-operative negligence.
 A healthcare provider’s duty after surgery includes following the proper procedures to prevent infection.
 For example, checking vital signs, analyzing blood test results, and ensuring sanitization of the equipment being used in your post-operative care are likely to be perceived by a court as baseline requirements under the medical standard of care.

 - Blood Clots: Your risk for developing blood clots is significantly increased following surgery.
-This is because you are typically stagnant in bed for long periods of time.
+This is because you are typically stagnant in bed for long periods.
 At a minimum, your healthcare professional should help you perform a light exercise (if possible) to increase blood flow, use compression garments, and discuss medications that you can take to help prevent blood clotting.

 Reach Out Today

 Paul M. da Costa and his team at Snyder Sarno D’Aniello Maceri & da Costa LLC will tirelessly advocate on your behalf to assist you in obtaining compensation for your injury resulting from post-operative medical negligence.
 Contact us today to set up a consultation and discuss your case with an experienced professional.